the-ict/the-ict/README.md

 ## 👨‍💻 About

-Full stack developer with **1+ years** of experience building web applications.
 I specialize in React, Next.js, and Node.js.
 Currently focused on AI-integrated applications and learning system design.

 ## 🛠 Tech Stack